mcc-prior-art/mcc-layer/README.md

 4. Review the MCC-I exhibits for the memory-authority boundary.
 5. Run the Quick Start proof.
 6. Inspect the runtime proof and API evaluation flow.
+7. Review PR #2 as the first-run gate verification record.

 ---